NithiArr/Hospitality-Revenue-Insight-and-forecasting/README.md

 # Hospitality Revenue Forecast and Insight

 Revenue of the Atliq Accomdation is forecasted using a time series model ARIMA.
-A insight dashboard was created with the help of Microsoft Power BI, to answer the recent revenue drop
+An insight dashboard was created with the help of Microsoft Power BI, to answer the recent revenue drop

 # CREATED BY